 Congratulations!!!
 The University of Connecticut Department of Dining Services is a Great Place to Work and you have made a great choice in seeking employment with our award-winning and growing department.
 UConn Dining has been named a Top 25 in the Country Dining Power Player by Food Management magazine and UConn remains among the nation’s top 25 public universities.

 Dining Services plays a vital role on the UConn Storrs campus.
-We serve more than 185,000 meals per week in our eight residential dining units, as well as offering excellent food and service throughout campus in 3 coffee shops, a plant-based cafe, Union Street Market Food Court, 3 eateries, an ice cream shop, food truck, ice cream truck, and two bakeries (one strictly gluten-free).
+We serve more than 116,000 meals per week in our eight residential dining units, as well as offering excellent food and service throughout campus in 5 cafes (including one that is plant-based), Union Street Market Food Court, 3 eateries, an ice cream shop, food truck, ice cream truck, and two bakeries (one strictly gluten-free).
 We also have a convenience store, student farm, catering division, test kitchen, commissary, and central production kitchen.

 As one of the largest self-operated food service programs in the country, our services extend beyond just having tasty food for our customers.
 We strive to be sensitive to the varied needs of students with special dietary requirements such as vegetarian, vegan, gluten-free, nut-free, Kosher, and Halal.
 As the sole provider of food service on our campus, we have the obligation, responsibility, and honor of serving healthy, sustainable, and delicious food to our student body.